 The world lost nearly 13 million hectares of forest—an area roughly the size of England—every year between 2000 and 2010.
-Agriculture and logging were responsible for most of that loss and degradation, which in turn led to higher greenhouse gas (GHG) emissions, regional haze, water pollution and a decline in biodiversity.
-The lack of timely, reliable, decision-ready data on what is happening in forests, and where, and who was doing it, makes it difficult to prevent further widespread deforestation.
+Agriculture and logging were largely responsible, which in turn led to higher greenhouse gas emissions, regional haze, water pollution and a decline in biodiversity.
+The lack of timely, reliable data on what is happening in forests, where degradation is occurring, and who is responsible makes it difficult to prevent further deforestation.

-In 2011, WRI began building a network that has grown to 50 organizations to create a publicly accessible, user-friendly online tool to provide accurate, up-to-date data on the status of the world’s forests.
+In 2011, WRI began building a network that’s grown to 50 organizations to create a publicly accessible, user-friendly, online tool to provide accurate, up-to-date data on the status of the world’s forests.

-GFW’s launch event in February 2014 offered a window on tree cover loss and gain, and provided national statistics, tree cover loss alerts and vast amounts of other information.
-By July, two new applications were also available: GFW Commodities, which showed the impact of suppliers of palm oil and other commodities on forests, and GFW Fires, which monitors and analyzes fires across Southeast Asia.
+Global Forest Watch’s (GFW) launch event in February 2014 offered a window on global tree cover loss and gain, and provided national statistics, tree cover loss alerts and vast amounts of other information.
+By July, two new applications were also available: GFW Commodities, which shows the impact of palm oil suppliers and other commodities on forests, and GFW Fires, which monitors and analyzes forest fires across Southeast Asia.

 While WRI led this work, the mobilization of a path-breaking partnership was central to its success.
-Partners include the University of Maryland, Google, Esri, the Center for Global Development, Imazon, GFW Canada, ScanEx, Transparent World, the Jane Goodall Institute, CartoDB, Vizzuality, and Blueraster, with major funding from Norway’s International Climate and Forest Initiative, USAID, the GEF, DFID, the Tilia Fund, the Ministry of Foreign Affairs of the Netherlands, Sida, the Bobolink Foundation, and Danida.
+Partners include the University of Maryland, Google, Esri, the Center for Global Development, Imazon, GFW Canada, ScanEx, Transparent World, the Jane Goodall Institute, CartoDB, Vizzuality and Blueraster.
+Major funding came from Norway’s International Climate and Forest Initiative, USAID, the GEF, DFID, the Tilia Fund, the Ministry of Foreign Affairs of the Netherlands, Sida, the Bobolink Foundation and Danida.